The Mt. Ebal Curse Tablet

 The Czech Institute’s data continued to prove a font of revelation.

-From the tomographic scans, Stripling’s epigraphers quickly discerned not just letters, but words.
+From the tomographic scans, Stripling’s epigraphers discerned words.

-This literary device is found throughout the Old and New Testaments.
+This literary device you will find throughout the Old and New Testaments.
 Consider, for example, Luke 4:16b-20 “The Favorable Year of the Lord”.
 Note below the parallel and inverse wordings with a central focus:

 14 And Jesus returned to Galilee in the power of the Spirit, and news about Him spread through all the surrounding district.
 15 And He began teaching in their synagogues and was praised by all.
 16 And He came to Nazareth, where He had been brought up, and as was His custom,